orientechnologies/orientdb-docs/src/orientjs/Session.md

 	});
 ```

-If you don't know the RecordID, alternatevily and more likely you can update with a where condition, for example on the name of the player.
+If you don't know the RecordID, alternatively and more likely you can update with a where condition, for example on the name of the player.

 ```js
 session.update("Player")